fnplus/Algorithms-Hacktoberfest/README.md

 This repository is a part of [ HacktoberFest -an event organised by DigitalOcean ](https://hacktoberfest.digitalocean.com/).
 You are requested to create your profile using the above link to be a part of it.

-This repository contains examples of various algorithms written on different programming languages...
+This repository contains examples of various algorithms written on different programming languages including C++, Python etc...

 ## Implemented Algorithms